crossplane/crossplane/design/design-doc-composition.md

 ## Goals

-The goal of this document is to propose a simple, consistent, Kubernetes native model for composing applications and their infrastructure needs.
+The core goal of this document is to propose a simple, consistent, Kubernetes native model for composing applications and their infrastructure needs.
+The proposal put forward by this document should:

-TODO(negz): Elaborate on the below goals.

-* Nested composition
-* User defined abstractions
-* Shareable abstractions
-* Composable infrastructure
-* Discoverable abstraction to composition relationships
-* Compositions configured inside API boundary
+* Empower infrastructure operators to provide a platform of useful, opinionated infrastructure abstractions to the application operators they support.
+* Empower application developers to provide intuitive application abstractions to the people who operator their applications.
+* Enable both infrastructure operators and application developers to define abstractions that may be portable across different infrastructure providers and application runtimes.
+* Enable both infrastructure operators and application developers to share and reuse the abstractions they define.
+* Leverage the Kubernetes Resource Model to model applications, infrastructure, and the product of the two in a predictable, safe, and declarative fashion using low or no code.
+* Avoid imposing unnecessary opinions, assumptions, or constraints around how applications and infrastructure should function.

 ## Use Cases